HunchD/Instamart-Sales-Analysis-Dashboard/readme.md

 - **Data Processing**: Utilized **Power Query** for data cleaning and transformation, ensuring high-quality input from the Instamart Grocery Data dataset.
 - **Calculations**: Employed **DAX (Data Analysis Expressions)** to compute KPIs like Total Sales, Average Sales, and Average Rating.
 - **Interactivity**: Incorporated **slicers** and **filters** for dynamic exploration of data by outlet, item type, fat content, and more.
-- **Visual Design**: Followed best practices for intuitive layouts, clear color schemes, and user-friendly navigation, inspired by resources like *Storytelling with Data*.
+- **Visual Design**: Followed best practices for intuitive layouts, clear color schemes, and user-friendly navigation.

 ## 📂 Repository Structure